SC lawmaker makes history as 1st Black woman to run for gov

 In the Senate, McLeod has made recent waves.
 In spring 2020, as lawmakers returned to Columbia following an abrupt, pandemic-related halt, McLeod stayed away, citing concerns related to her battle with sickle cell anemia and calling Republican leaders' decision to hold in-person session "tone-deaf" and "deadly" as coronavirus cases rose.

-During a contentious debate over this year’s “heartbeat bill," which bans abortions after a fetal heartbeat is detected, McLeod in January railed against Republicans for opposing exceptions for rape victims, revealing that she had been the victim of sexual assault.
+During a contentious debate over this year’s “heartbeat bill," which would ban abortions after a fetal heartbeat is detected, McLeod railed against Republicans for opposing exceptions for rape victims, revealing that she had been the victim of sexual assault.
 The measure became law but is stalled in litigation.

 Two Democrats have announced gubernatorial bids: activist Gary Votour and Joe Cunningham, who in 2018 flipped his congressional district from red to blue for the first time in decades, before losing reelection to Republican Nancy Mace last year.